buchmayne/marleybuchman/content/_index.md

 Developed model to optimize expected ad revenue per search for a FinTech startup creating a car insurance marketplace app.

-* Used R to develop a linear regression model to estimate CTR with a RMSE of 1.6%
+* Developed a linear regression model to estimate CTR with a RMSE of 1.6%

 * Back tested the model and estimated that the model would increase expected ad revenue by 0.41% or $113/day